 Make sure to shake this up really well before applying it.
 It’ll have a slight white cast for a few seconds, and then oxidizes to your skin tone like magic.

 I live for this family-owned French clean makeup and skincare brand.
 I find that all of their products help create a perfect daytime look of having done nothing.
 Like all of my favorite things in life, the product is made in Japan.
 The brand’s more full-coverage foundation formula, Future Skin, also gets top marks.

 Okay so, this isn’t a foundation, but it has the coverage of one.
 I like to micro-conceal for a fresh look when I don’t feel like beating a whole face, and this is one of the best products for that.
-It has panthenol, which is a form of Vitamin B5, and it’s known for healing skin.
+It has panthenol, which is a form of Vitamin B5, and it’s known for healing and moisturizing skin.
 I’ve applied it on top of a PD flare-up and I had no adverse reactions.
 Here’s hoping for more combination makeup/skincare in 2020.